kalyanar/jenkins-buzzer/README.md

 This script can be used together with the buzzer from http://www.f-pro.de/buzzer to trigger a deployment job.
 The script will verify several
-Build Jobs Results before triggering the deployment job.
+Build Job Results before triggering the deployment job.

+In my local setup I have a Jenkins Deployment Pipeline consisting of four jobs (see screenshots).
+This script checks the status of each job before triggering the deployment job.

 This script is part of the Hackergarden @ JavaLand 2015

 ## Requirements